 8. Lack of Correlation Slows RCA

 Knowing an API endpoint is down doesn’t solve the real problem.
 Teams still need to figure out why it failed—was it the service, the database, the network, or a dependency?
-Without correlation between API checks, traces, and logs, engineers waste hours triaging blind.
+Without correlation between API checks, traces, and logs, engineers waste hours triaging blindly.
 Full-stack observability shortens MTTR dramatically.

 Top 7 API Monitoring Tools